-I’m an ABD Ph.D. candidate in the Department of English at the University of Florida, where I have also taught courses in literature, media studies, technical writing, and composition and rhetoric.
-I recently joined the English Department faculty at Santa Fe College as an adjunct instructor.
+I’m an ABD Ph.D. candidate in the Department of English at the University of Florida, where I have taught courses in literature, media studies, technical writing, and composition and rhetoric.
+I am also an adjunct faculty member of the English Department at Santa Fe College in Gainesville, FL.

 I have two essays featured in Sherlock Holmes for the 21st Century: Essays on New Adaptations (2012), edited by Lynnette Porter: “‘Bromance is so passé’: Robert Downey, Jr.’s Queer Paratexts” and, co-written with UF colleague Francesca M. Marinaro, “‘Don’t make people into heroes, John’: (Re/De)Constructing the Detective as Hero.”
 My article “Re-Visioning the Smiling Villain: Imagetexts and Intertextual Expression in Representations of the Filmic Loki on Tumblr” was published in the June 2013 special issue of Transformative Works & Cultures, “Appropriating, Interpreting, and Transforming Comics Books.”